dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 The following example illustrates how validation policies can be composed using the pipeline syntax.
 Starting from a validator that enforces only length constraints and the absence of whitespace characters (`check_0`), additional rules can be added through composition.
-Validator `check_1` requires at least one digit, whereas `check_2` additionally requires the presence of both lowercase and uppercase letters:
+Validator `check_1` additionally requires at least one digit, whereas `check_2` also requires the presence of both lowercase and uppercase letters:

 <div class="dgv-cb">
 {% include composable-password-validation/cb-1.html %}